LCeledon/stellar_deconvolution_stan/README.md

 It requires R with libraries 'rstan' and 'shynistan'.

-deconvolution_ha_profiles.R : the main script that call stan in R via rstan
+stellar_deconvolution_rstan.R: the main script that call stan in R via rstan

 stellar_rot_profile.R : includes functions to create the stellar rotation profile, and diagnosis plot once the model has been run